upayanchakraborty/Sentiment-Analysis/README.md

-This is a dummy folder.
-To download the actual GloVe embeddings visit - https://nlp.stanford.edu/projects/glove/
+To download the actual GloVe embeddings visit - https://nlp.stanford.edu/projects/glove/ inspired by this project